vlaranjo/Vasconomics_Website/content/post/Economic_Wealth_and_Climate.md

 In this plot we picture some similarities but also some differences to the pervious one:

 * Again, there seems to be a negative relationship between Wealth and Rainfall, though to a lesser extent;
-* The European countries seem to occupy again a center place in the plot;
+* The European countries seem to occupy again a centre place in the plot;
 * The Middle East wealthy countries, passed from the right top side to the left top side, since it rarely rains in the desert;
 * The African countries now seem to be more widespread along the horizontal axis, although they are generally close to the floor.

 Australia:

-* Occupies a desirable position within the area of the wealthies EU nations with a similar profile to Sweden.
+* Occupies a desirable position within the area of the wealthiest EU nations with a similar profile to Sweden.

 Portugal: